 As the name implies, index funds are baskets that try to contain all the securities in a particular index.
 You could spend a fortune buying a weighted amount of stock in the 500 largest public companies in America… or you could just buy a few shares of an S&P 500 index fund.

 Index funds represent some of the most diversified investment vehicles on the market.
+In the case of an S&P 500 fund, containing 500 holdings, you can’t get much more diversified than that.
 Instead of picking and choosing different securities, you get a piece of everything.
 This strategy can generate steady returns with lower risk.

 Index funds can be valuable to long-term investors because of their simple strategy.
 Betting on the market’s long-term trends can be a great move.